fyne-io/proposals/drag-and-drop.md

 To receive the drag-and-drop from outside the Fyne application the **fyne.CanvasObject** must implement the **fyne.Droppable** interface.

-The **fyne.Draggable** can implement **fyne.Paintable** interface to provide an image that can be used to paint a cursor during drag-and-drop operation.
+The **fyne.Draggable** can implement **fyne.DraggableIcon** interface to provide an image that can be used to paint a cursor during drag-and-drop operation.

 ```
-type Paintable interface {
+type DraggableIcon interface {
 	CursorImage() image.Image
 }